-In 2012, COMIDA entered into a contract with the Corporation, which states that the Corporation will reimburse COMIDA for the cost of certain professional services.
+In 2012, COMIDA entered into a contract with the Monroe County Industrial Development Corporation (the Corporation), which states that the Corporation will reimburse COMIDA for the cost of certain professional services.
 The contract states that the Corporation will not reimburse COMIDA more than \$30,000 each year for the next three years.
-For the year ended December 31, 2012, the Corporation paid approximately \$21,500 to COMIDA under the terms of this agreement.
+For the year ended December 31, 2013 and 2012, the Corporation paid approximately \$23,500 and \$21,500 to COMIDA under the terms of this agreement.

 In addition, the Corporation contributed \$35,000 to COMIDA to pass through funds to a local company for purposes of economic development during 2012.
 This contribution allowed the local company to provide training in construction to students in the community.
+No similar funding was received in 2013.